 Take Pictures of your Home – Homeowners should take pictures of the outside of their home, the inside, and their belongings.
 If your home is damaged in a storm having a photo inventory helps make the insurance claim process easier.
 Make sure each photo has time stamps, to prove the day it was taken.

 Guard Entry Points – Windows and Doors are one of the most vulnerable parts of a home during a storm.
 Taking the necessary precautions to protect your entryways from flying debris that could shatter your windows.
 Coastal homeowners often invest in storm shutters but if you don’t have time to install storm shutters – secure sheets of plywood for added protection.
 If you live in a high-velocity wind zone, you should consider upgrading your windows.
-Harvey Windows has Impact Resistant Windows that are perfect for coastal homes.
+Impact Resistant Windows are perfect for coastal homes.
 These windows have a 120 mph wind rating and provide exceptional protection from wind, rain and wind-borne debris.

 Buy a Generator – Buying a generator can give a homeowner peace of mind, knowing that if their home does lose power they have a backup.
 Even if you do have a generator still keep all important electronics fully charged, and always have extra batteries on hand.